+SL(5)725 - The Health Protection (Coronavirus, International Travel) (Wales) (Amendment) (No. 2) Regulations 2021

+Background and Purpose

-SL(5)642 - The Health Protection (Coronavirus, International Travel) (Wales) (Amendment) (No. 16) Regulations 2020 Background and Purpose These Regulations amend the Health Protection (Coronavirus, International Travel) (Wales) Regulations 2020 ("the International Travel Regulations") SI 2020/574.
-The International Travel Regulations impose requirements on persons entering Wales after having been abroad.
-They include a requirement for persons arriving in Wales to isolate for a period determined in accordance with those Regulations.
+The Health Protection (Coronavirus, International Travel) (Wales) Regulations 2020 ("the International Travel Regulations") impose requirements on persons entering Wales after having been abroad.
+They include a requirement for persons arriving in Wales to isolate for a period determined in accordance with the International Travel Regulations.

 The requirements imposed by the International Travel Regulations are subject to exceptions, and certain categories of person are exempt from having to comply.

-Persons entering Wales after being in one or more of the countries and territories listed in Schedule 3 to the International Travel Regulations ("exempt countries and territories") are not required to isolate.
-Regulations 2 and 3 of these Regulations amends Schedule 3 to the International Travel Regulations to add the Canary Islands, Denmark, Maldives and the Greek island of Mykonos to the list of exempt countries and territories.
-Regulation 5 of these Regulations amends Schedule 3 to the International Travel Regulations to remover Liechtenstein from the list of exempt countries and territories.
-Regulations 4 and 5 of these Regulations make transitional provision relating to these countries' and territories' change of status.
-Procedure Negative.
+Until now, persons entering Wales after being in one or more of the countries and territories listed in Parts 1 and 2 of Schedule 3 to the International Travel Regulations ("exempt countries and territories") have not been required to isolate.
+Part 2 of these Regulations removes all the exempt countries and territories listed in Schedule 3.

+These Regulations also:

+- Amend Schedule 2 to the International Travel Regulations by removing certain categories of worker that are currently exempt from having to provide passenger information and isolate; - Amend regulation 10 of the International Travel Regulations by removing certain exceptions to the requirement to isolate.

+Procedure

+Negative.

 The Regulations were made by the Welsh Ministers before they were laid before the Senedd.
 The Senedd can annul the Regulations within 40 days (excluding any days when the Senedd is: (i) dissolved, or (ii) in recess for more than four days) of the date they were laid before the Senedd.

+Technical Scrutiny

-Technical Scrutiny No points are identified for reporting under Standing Order 21.2 in respect of this instrument.
+No points are identified for reporting under Standing Order 21.2 in respect of this instrument.

-Merits Scrutiny The following three points are identified for reporting under Standing Order 21.3 in respect of this instrument: 1.
-Standing Order 21.3(ii) - that it is of political or legal importance or gives rise to issues of public policy likely to be of interest to the Senedd We note the Welsh Government's justification for any potential interference with human rights.
-In particular, we note the following paragraph in the Explanatory Memorandum: "The amendments contained in these Regulations do not change the engagement under the International Travel Regulations of individual rights under the Human Rights Act 1998 and the European Charter of Fundamental Rights; the Government considers that they are justified for the purpose of preventing the spreading of infectious diseases and/or the interference is permitted on the basis that it is in pursuit of a legitimate aim, namely of protecting public health, and are proportionate."
-2. Standing Order 21.3(ii) - that it is of political or legal importance or gives rise to issues of public policy likely to be of interest to the Senedd We note there has been no formal consultation on these Regulations.
-In particular, we note the following paragraph in the Explanatory Memorandum: "Given the serious and imminent threat arising from coronavirus and the need for an urgent public health response, there has been no public consultation in relation to these Regulations."
-3. Standing Order 21.3(ii) - that it is of political or legal importance or gives rise to issues of public policy likely to be of interest to the Senedd We note the breach of the 21-day rule (i.e. the rule that 21 days should pass between the date a negative resolution instrument is laid before the Senedd and the date the instrument comes into force), and the explanation for the breach provided by Rebecca Evans MS, Minister for Finance and Trefnydd, in a letter to the Llywydd dated 23 October 2020.
+Merits Scrutiny

+The following points are identified for reporting under Standing Order 21.3 in respect of this instrument:

+1. Standing Order 21.3(ii) - that it is of political or legal importance or gives rise to issues of public policy likely to be of interest to the Senedd

+We note the breach of the 21-day rule (i.e. the rule that 21 days should pass between the date a "made negative" instrument is laid before the Senedd and the date the instrument comes into force), and the explanation for the breach provided by Vaughan Gething MS, Minister for Health and Social Services, in a letter to the Llywydd dated 16 January 2021.

 In particular, we note the following in the letter:

-"Not adhering to the 21 day convention allows these Regulations to come into force at the earliest opportunity, and in view of the changing evidence on risk in relation to this disease this is considered necessary and justifiable in this case."
-Implications arising from exiting the European Union None.
+"Not adhering to the 21 day convention, and bringing them into force before they are laid, allows these Regulations to come into force at the earliest opportunity and continue the four nation approach to international travel; in view of the changing evidence on risk in relation to this disease this is considered necessary and justifiable in this case."